abd0Samy/DevOps_Projects/Jenkins/Task_3/README.md

 ### 3) Make jenkins-shared-library and make your jenkinsfile which you used in lab2 to point to this library
 - Shared-Library REPO: (https://github.com/abd0Samy/Jenkins-library/blob/main/vars/pipeline1.groovy).
 - Jenkinsfile and ConsoleText are uploaded in the same directory.
-### 4) try to make a new slave as a container or ec2 server and configure the master to use it.
+### 4) Try to make a new slave as a container or ec2 server and configure the master to use it.
 A) Local Docker Container using the "Docker Pipeline" plugin.
 (Jenkinsfile and ConsoleText are uploaded in the same directory)